 The Leibniz Institute for Financial Research SAFE ("Sustainable Architecture for Finance in Europe") is dedicated to interdisciplinary research on the financial markets and their players in Europe as well as to research-based, independent policy advice.
-The Institute focuses on the cooperation of researchers from the fields of economics, law, and political science as well as on the diversity of scientific methods.
+The Institute focuses on the cooperation of researchers from the fields of finance, economics, law, and political science.

 A new concept for professional policy advice focused on Berlin, Brussels, and Wiesbaden is the Center’s second pillar.
 Based on independent academic research, the SAFE Policy Center maintains a permanent dialogue with members of governments and parliaments about topical questions on financial markets.
 Its aim is to develop answers towards a better regulatory framework.